EQS-CMS: Fidelity Exchange Traded Products GmbH: Release of a capital market information

 __________________________________________________________________________

-The Company has issued its annual IFRS Accounts, consisting of a Statement of Financial Position and Statement of Profit or Loss and Other Compressive Income, as at December 31st 2025.
-The annual IFRS accounts are published as an annex to this document.
+The Company has prepared its Annual Financial Statements in accordance with German GAAP.
+These comprise the Management Report, the Balance Sheet, the Statement of Profit or Loss, the Notes to the Annual Financial Statements, the Statement of Cash Flows, the Statement of Changes in Equity, and the Independent Auditor's Report as of 31 December 2025.
+The Annual Accounts are published as an annex to this document.

 Click on, or paste the following link into your web browser, to view the associated PDF document.